-Start the day off right with homemade granola, not too sweet, made with lots of grainy goodness.
+Start the day off right with homemade healthy granola recipe, not too sweet, made with lots of grainy goodness.

 I go back and forth between buying breakfast cereal for its convenience and completely abandoning it for its questionable nutrition.
 Yes, really.
 I said that.
 I’m sorry, mamas, but it’s true.
 That thing that makes our life so easy is really not all that good for us.
 Call me the bad cop.